pingcap/tispark/docs/how_to_use_tidb_as_metastore_db.md

 FLUSH PRIVILEGES;
 ```

 It helps you create a user and grant access privileges to all databases and tables.
+Something need to
+be noted is:

+> This is actually very dangerous and not recommended.
+If you rely on spark itself to initialize metastore,
+please do following:
+> 1. Make sure there is no existing metastore.
+If so, please use official spark schema tools to upgrade or migrate.
+> 2. Fill in root account in hive-site.xml.
+Let spark use root account to create metastore tables.
+> 3. Then switch back to a normal account without any create table and alter table privileges.
+>
+> This preventing unexpected schema corruption when code changes.

 ## Adding hive-site.xml configuration to Spark